Paramount wins U.S. appeal in movie financing fraud case

-NEW YORK (Reuters) - Investors suing Paramount Pictures for fraud failed to prove the studio hid a risky business strategy when obtaining $40 million in financing for “Mission: Impossible III” and other mid-2000s movies, a U.S. appeals court ruled on Monday.
+NEW YORK, Dec 14 (Reuters) - A U.S. appeals court on Monday upheld the dismissal of a lawsuit accusing Paramount Pictures of hiding a risky business strategy when obtaining $40 million in financing for a slate of mid-2000s movies, including “Mission: Impossible III.”

-Paramount, which is owned by Viacom Inc, welcomed the ruling by the 2nd U.S. Circuit Court of Appeals in New York that upheld the dismissal of a lawsuit in October 2014 against the company.

-Paramount counsel Richard Kendall said the company hoped the decision “finally puts the plaintiffs’ meritless claims to rest.”

 The lawsuit centered on about $40 million of the $231 million that Paramount raised through a private placement for a slate of 25 films that also included “Mean Girls” and “The Manchurian Candidate.”